DaveBerkeley/serv_soc/README.md

 For development I also use **verilator**, as a lint tool, **vvp** to run test scripts and **gtkwave** to view the resulting waveforms.

-You need to set the environment variableSER to point at your copy of the SERV git repository.
+You need to set the environment variable SERV to point at your copy of the SERV git repository.

-You will also need the **gcc** risc-v tool chain on yourPAT.
+You will also need the **gcc** risc-v tool chain on your PATH.

 eg: